A Large Dimensional Analysis of Least Squares Support Vector Machines: Main results

 with

-\end{theorem} Leaving the proof to Appendix~\ref{app:proof-theo-1}, Theorem~\ref{thm:Random Equivalent} tells us that the decision function $g(\bx)$ has a random equivalent $\hat{g}(\bx)$ that consists of three parts: \begin{enumerate} \item the deterministic term $c_2-c_1$ of order $O(1)$ that depends on the number of instances in each class, which essentially comes from the term $\frac{\b1n^{\T}\by}{n}$ in $b$; \item the ``noisy'' term $\mathfrak{P}$ of order $O(n^{-1})$ which is a function of the zero mean random variables $\bomega_\bx$ and $\psi_\bx$, thus in particular $\mathbb{E}[\mathfrak{P}]=0$; \item the ``informative'' term containing $\mathfrak{D}$, also of order $O(n^{-1})$, which features the deterministic differences between the two classes. \end{enumerate}
+\end{theorem} Leaving the proof to Appendix~A in the Supplementary Material, Theorem~\ref{thm:Random Equivalent} tells us that the decision function $g(\bx)$ has an asymptotic equivalent $\hat g(\bx)$ that consists of three parts: \begin{enumerate} \item the deterministic term $c_2-c_1$ of order $O(1)$ that depends on the number of instances in each class of the training set, which essentially comes from the term $\mathbf{1}_n^{\T}\by/n$ in $b$; \item the ``noisy'' term $\mathfrak{P}$ of order $O(n^{-1})$ which is a function of the zero mean random variables $\bomega_\bx$ and $\psi_\bx$, thus in particular $\mathbb{E}[\mathfrak{P}]=0$; \item the ``informative'' term containing $\mathfrak{D}$, also of order $O(n^{-1})$, which features the deterministic differences between the two classes. \end{enumerate}

-From Theorem~\ref{thm:Random Equivalent}, under the basic settings of Assumption~\ref{as:Growth rate}, as $n\to\infty$, for Gaussian data ${\bf x}\in\mathcal{C}_{a}$, $a\in\{1,2\}$, we can show that $\hat{g}(\bx)$ (and thus $g(\bx)$) converges to a random Gaussian variable the mean and variance of which are given by the following theorem.
-The proof is deferred to Appendix~\ref{app:proof-theo-2}.
+From Theorem~\ref{thm:Random Equivalent}, under the basic settings of Assumption~\ref{as:Growth rate}, for Gaussian data ${\bf x}\in\mathcal{C}_{a}$, $a\in\{1,2\}$, we can show that $\hat{g}(\bx)$ (and therefore $g(\bx)$) converges to a random Gaussian variable the mean and variance of which are given in the following theorem.
+The proof is deferred to Appendix~B.

 \begin{theorem}[Gaussian Approximation] Under the setting of Theorem~\ref{thm:Random Equivalent}, $n(g({\bf x})-G_{a})\cd0$, where

 with

 and